hawx/i-am-my-last/README.md

 #### `vars`

-An object containing key-value pairs, where the value describes the "path" to find in the retrieved data.
+An object containing key-value pairs, where the value is a function that returns the part of the data required.
 For instance with the JSON response,

 ``` json
 [{